How the Bank of England creates inflation

 Money Supply Breakdown, 1999 to 2021.
 Data from the Building Society Association and the Bank of England: Counterfeiting, Money Supply

-The new money created from borrowing now has to find a purpose in the economy, and because most of it can't it simply goes into inflating the future prices of housing, goods and services.
+The new money created from borrowing now has to find a purpose in the economy, and because most of it can't, it simply goes into chasing up the price of housing, goods and services.

 Find out more about the Bank of England's inflation